Food and Beverage

 - Homemade food may only be served to members of a hosting/organizing group – under no circumstances can homemade food be served to the community at large (see Section 4.4)

-- Pre-packaged or pre-prepared food may be sold for fundraising only at the reserved outdoor lawn and plaza tables (see Section 2.10 and 4.4 for additional information)
+- Pre-packaged baked goods may be sold for fundraising only at the designated areas (see Section 2.10 and 4.4 for additional information)

 - No food may be sold at indoor or outdoor Newcomb Hall second floor information tables or the O-Hill information tables (see Section 2.10 for additional information)